Ihor-Zaiets/githubAPI/README.md

 application will return all repositories, which are not forks.
 For each repository its name, owner login and list of branches.
 For each branch its name and last commit sha.

+Beware, application doesn't implement any authorization to GitHub, therefore GitHub will allow only 50 requests per hour for one IP.
+Test in application doesn't mock GitHub response, so running test will also consume available requests to GitHub API.

 ## Exceptions
 If user with given name does not exist, application will return status code <code>404</code> <code>NOT_FOUND</code>.